quanteda/blog.quanteda.org/content/post/quanteda-v2.markdown

 New print methods for core objects (corpus, tokens, dfm, dictionary) now exist, each with new global options to control the number of documents shown, as well as the length of a text snippet (corpus), the tokens (tokens), dfm cells (dfm), or keys and values (dictionary).
 Similar to the extended printing options for dfm objects, printing of corpus objects now allows for brief summaries of the texts to be printed, and for the number of documents and the length of the previews to be controlled by new global options.

 The printing of objects is smarter and provides more user control, but looks better by default.

-Examples:
+Example:

 ```r